tgknyhn/RhythmAndCo/README.md

 Because of that, I decided developing Rhythm & Co.
 It is also my first graduation project at Gebze Technical University.
 I developed it using Swift and SwiftUI. <br>

+If you are interested with the details of the project, you may want to read my [graduation project report](https://github.com/tgknyhn/GTU/blob/main/Cse495/Graduation%20Project%20Report.pdf).

+Also, I uploaded a Demo play to the Youtube.
+It is public and you can watch it from [here](https://youtu.be/t0z5uf2Mu-E).

 <h1>Features</h1>

+* Import function (for MIDI files)
-* Importing a MIDI file
+* Select track button (for the tracks inside a MIDI file)
-* Selecting a track of imported song
-* Start/Pause/Reset buttons
+* Start/Pause/Reset/Home buttons
-* Home button to select a new song or track
-* Checking where to press on guitar to create current note sound using fretboard view.
+* Fretboard view (to see where to press on guitar in order to play correct note)
-* Checking how long a note need to be pressed using MIDI Sequencer
+* Note duration view (MIDI Sequencer)
-* Seeing musical note representation of your (guitar's) voice.
+* Musical note representation of microphone input.
-* Real-time comparison between your voice and note needs to be played at that moment.
+* Real-time note comparison between the microphone input and the note needs to be played.
-* Checking which notes you've played wrong at the end of the track.
-* Checking how many correct and incorrect notes you've played in real-time.
+* Scrollable scroll view after finishing the song (to see correct and incorrect plays) -disabled during song-
+* Real-time correct/incorrect count view.

 <h1>Libraries</h1>